-- Utility messages like weather traffic reports
+- Utility messages like traffic, weather, and ski snow reports

-- Flight check in, change, and connection information
+- Flight check-in, change, and connection information

 - Promoting products or offers to increase sales